Lysak-Anna/currency-converter/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## Currency API

-In this project uses API with free based plan which allows only 100 requests per day.
-If you get an error you need to change API_KEY in currency.service.ts file.